mahaloz/ike/src/3_computer_organization/instructions.md

 mov rax, rbx     // move the temp back into x
 ```

-You will also notice that these intstructions execute one-after-another.
+You will also notice that these instructions execute one-after-another.
 They are linearly executed.

 ## Instruction Syntax